 A NEER public-good project

-The first statewide, publicly accessible 1% annual-chance (100-year) flood hazard maps for India β starting with Tamil Nadu and Kerala.
+The first statewide, publicly accessible 1% annual-chance (100-year) flood hazard maps for India — now spanning 27 states and union territories, from the Himalaya to the coast.
 Free, transparent, and honest about what it can and can't tell you.

 Why this exists